Switch Control scans your screen until you click a switch. This single click selects an item or performs an action.

 Set panel options

-In a panel, click the Select Item switch when the Panel Options icon in the upper-right corner is highlighted.
+In a panel, click the Select Item switch when the Panel Options icon or in the upper-right corner is highlighted.
 Then click the switch again when the option you want to set is highlighted.
 You can decrease or increase the size of the panel, and increase or decrease its transparency.

 Return to the Home panel